mendix/docs/content/howto/extensibility/create-a-pluggable-widget-one.md

 	![](attachments/pluggable-part-one/updateallwidgets.png)

 	{{% alert type="info" %}}The widgets in Studio and Studio Pro are not automatically updated.
 To refresh them press <kbd>F4</kbd> or select **Project > Synchronize Project Directory** from the Mendix Studio Pro menu to reload the widgets from the file system.
 Then right-click the widget and select **Update all widgets** to update the newly-changed properties in the widget.{{% /alert %}}
-1. When running the project, the new widget is already functional.
-The first text box is a standard Text box widget and the second is our pluggable widget.
-When data is changed in the first input and the cursor is moved to the next widget, the data of our widget is also updated:
+8. When running the project, the new widget is already functional.
+The first text box is a standard Text box widget and the second is your pluggable widget.
+When data is changed in the first input and the cursor is moved to the next widget, the data of your widget is also updated:

 	![two text widgets](attachments/pluggable-part-one/twotextwidgets.png)